Transformers (Skybound Entertainment)

 Transformers is an ongoing line of American comic books published by Image Comics and Skybound Entertainment, based on the Transformers franchise by Hasbro and Takara Tomy.
 It is a successor of IDW Publishing's previous relaunch of Transformers comics.

 History

 After IDW Publishing lost the licenses to produce Transformers and G.I.
 Joe comics by the end of 2022, Hasbro announced in June 2023 that Skybound Entertainment, an imprint of Image Comics, would acquire those licenses.

 During San Diego Comic-Con 2023, it was revealed that Skybound has plans to reprint both the Marvel and IDW comics based on Transformers, with more info set to release later.

 In April 2025, Skybound opened a crowdfunding project on Kickstarter to release volumes 1–4 of the Transformers Compendium Set, which include the original comic series from the Marvel era.
 The project was successfully funded in 2 minutes.

-Energon Universe series

-Premise

-When Autobots and Decepticons travel from Cybertron to Earth, their war changes humanity's fate, and only Optimus Prime can save them.
+List of continuities